shchodro/serverless-workshop/README.md

 6\.
 On the Policies page, leave the Password policy settings as default and click **Next step**.

 7\.
-On the verifications page, leave the defaults for the first two sections and scroll down to the section titled **Do you want to customize your email verification message?**
+On the verifications page, leave the defaults and click **Next step**.

-Add a custom email subject such as "Signal Corps Survivor Confirmation".
-We won't modify the message body but you could add your own custom message in there.
-We'll let Cogntio send the emails from the service email address, but in production you could configure Cognito to send these verifications from an email server you own.

-Click **Next step**.

 * We will not require MFA for this application.
 However, for during sign up we are requiring verification via email address.
 This is denoted with the email checkbox selected for "Do you want to require verification of emails or phone numbers?".
 With this setting, when users sign up for the application, a confirmation code will be sent to their email which they'll be required to input into the application for confirmation.

 8\.
+On the "Message Customizations" page, in the section titled **Do you want to customize your email verification message?** add a custom email subject such as "Signal Corps Survivor Confirmation".
+We won't modify the message body but you could add your own custom message in there.
+We'll let Cognito send the emails from the service email address, but in production you could configure Cognito to send these verifications from an email server you own.
+Leave the rest of the default settings and click **Next step**.

 On the Devices page, leave the default option of "No" selected.
 We will not configure the User Pool to remember user's devices.

 9\.
 On the Apps page, click **Add an app**.
 In the **App Name** textbox, type "Zombie Survivor Chat App" and **deselect the client secret checkbox**.
 Click **Set attribute read and write permissions**.
-You need to give the app "writable" access to the custom attributes you created.
-Select the **Writable Attributes** checkboxes for the attributes **custom:slackuser, custom:slackteamdomain, and custom:camp** Leave the rest of the defaults and click **Create App**, then click **Next step**.
+You need to make sure that the app has "writable" and "readable" access to the attributes you created.
+Make sure that **all of the checkboxes are selected** for "Readable Attributes" and "Writable Attributes".
+Then click **Create app**, and then click **Next step**.

 10\.
 In the dropdowns for the **Pre authentication** and **Post confirmation** triggers, select the Lambda function named "[Your CloudFormation Stack name]-CognitoLambdaTrigger-[Your Region]".
 Click **Next step**.